Dicklesworthstone/kissinger_undergraduate_thesis/README.md

 - When opening files locally (not via Pages), use a local server to avoid browser fetch restrictions.

 ## Context

+## Project Story
+Why this exists and how it was made, in the creator’s words:

+"I wanted to read Henry Kissinger’s ~400‑page undergraduate thesis (it has an incredible first page), but a scanned PDF is a pain on a phone—constant zooming and panning.
+So I converted it to a clean Markdown edition using OCR and LLMs.
+Then I fixed footnotes, removed page breaks, normalized line breaks, and more.

+I was already deep in other coding projects, so I loaded the draft Markdown into Claude Code and had a swarm of ~20 sub‑agents iterate on corrections.
+Next, I linked out to sources for the many references (Internet Archive, Project Gutenberg, etc.) by letting another swarm search and insert links into footnotes and the bibliography.

+While I was at it, I ran the text through my mind‑map generator and summarization code.
+Now I had multiple outputs to present, so I asked Codex with GPT‑5 to produce a clean landing page.
+Most of the work was delegating tasks to coding agents and letting them crank; I didn’t spend much active time on it.

+The result is, in my opinion, the best way to read Kissinger’s undergraduate thesis electronically today.
+As for the content: it’s striking how erudite he was as a young man—and what a strong writer, in his second language.
+The thesis wrestles to organize a vast sweep of Western thought; from what I’ve read so far, he did a remarkable job.
+Fun fact: this thesis is why Harvard later capped undergrad honors theses at 35,000 words."
 This repository presents a readable edition of Kissinger’s undergraduate thesis, with additional generated materials (mindmap, outline, summary) to aid exploration and study.